Great Big Sea: Retirement

-On November 5, 2015, Alan Doyle was quoted in an interview with Christopher Tessmer of the Regina Leader-Post, "We’re all struggling to define what the status of Great Big Sea is right now.
+On November 5, 2015, Alan Doyle was quoted in an interview with Christopher Tessmer of the Regina Leader-Post, "We're all struggling to define what the status of Great Big Sea is right now.
 As most people know, at the end of 2013 — after our 20th Anniversary tour — Sean (McCann) quit and left the band.
 We spent a length of time — a year or so — to find an amicable way that Bob (Hallett) and I could continue without him.
-We couldn’t, so we came to the realization that we didn’t want to go on like that.
-We don’t want to fight for the spoils of it.
+We couldn't, so we came to the realization that we didn’t want to go on like that.
+We don't want to fight for the spoils of it.
 For the lack of a better term, the band is now happily retired."

-On February 27, 2017, Doyle was quoted in an interview with Jason Setnyk of the Cornwall Seeker, "Of course (we’re still friends).
+On February 27, 2017, Doyle was quoted in an interview with Jason Setnyk of the Cornwall Seeker, "Of course (we're still friends).
 Sean, Bob, Darrell, and myself still own the publishing.
-Sean doesn’t live in Newfoundland anymore.
-We don’t talk as much as we once did, but he seems to be doing really well and great, and good luck to him."
+Sean doesn't live in Newfoundland anymore.
+We don't talk as much as we once did, but he seems to be doing really well and great, and good luck to him."

 Charity work

-Great Big Sea is a member of the Canadian charity Artists Against Racism and worked with them on a radio PSA.
+Great Big Sea was a member of the Canadian charity Artists Against Racism and worked with them on a radio PSA.